btroncone/learn-rxjs/operators/combination/combinelatest.md

 `combineLatest` accepts a variable number of observables.
 Each provided observable is subscribed to, waiting for all observables to emit at least one value.
 These values are then grouped together in an array and emitted.
 After each observable has emitted at least one value, any emission from any observable will cause `combineLatest` to emit the last value from each.

 ### [project : function](#example-2-combinelatest-with-projection-function)
 The `project` is invoked with a variable number of values, dependant on the number of observables provided to `combineLatest`.
-For example, `(one, two, three) => one + two + three;`  `one` represent the value from the first observable in the chain.
+For instance, with an example projection function of `(one, two, three) => one + two + three;`  `one` represent the value from the first observable in the given argumenents.
 The result of the `project` function is then emitted to the subscriber.

 ### Walkthrough
 Suppose you have several inputs that rely on eachother to perform a calculation.
 When any stream emits a value the last value from each is required to take appropriate action.
+One way to perform this calculation would be to `map` to the appropriate result, as seen below:

 ```js
 Observable.combineLatest(